 There's only one type of poisonous snake in Finland, the European adder, which has a distinct zig-zag type of figure on its back, although some of them are almost completely black.
 The snake occurs across Finland all the way from the south to up north in Lapland.
 Although their bites are extremely rarely fatal (except for small children and allergic persons), you should be careful in the summertime especially when walking in the forests or on open fields at the countryside.
 Walk so that you make the ground vibrate and snakes will go away, they attack people only when somebody frightens them.
 If you are bitten by a snake, always get medical assistance.
 If you are planning to travel in the nature on summertime, it's advisable to buy a "Adder pack", which is a medicine set which contains a couple of hydrocortisone pills.
 As for other dangerous wildlife, there's not much more than a few extremely rare encounters with brown bears and wolves in the wilderness.
 Both of these animals are listed as endangered species.
 Contrary to popular belief abroad, there are no polar bears in Finland, let alone polar bears walking on the city streets.
 The brown bear, which occurs across Finland, has been spotted on a few very exceptional occasions even in the edges of the largest Finnish cities, but normally bears try to avoid humans whenever possible.
 The brown bear hibernates during the winter.
 In the least densely populated areas near the Russian border, there has been some rare incidents of wolf attacks - mainly lone, hungry wolves attacking domestic animals and pets.
 During the past 100 years there has been one recorded case of a human killed by a large predator.
 In general, there's no need to worry about dangerous encounters with wild beasts in Finland.

 Finland is a member of the Schengen Agreement and there are no border controls between countries that have signed and implemented the treaty.
 Likewise, a visa granted for any Schengen member is valid in all other countries that have signed and implemented the treaty.
 But be careful: not all EU members have signed the Schengen treaty, and not all Schengen members are part of the European Union.
 Airports in Europe are thus divided into "Schengen" and "non-Schengen" sections, which effectively act like "domestic" and "international" sections elsewhere.
 If you are flying from outside Europe into one Schengen country and continuing to another, you will clear Immigration and Customs at the first country and then continue to your destination with no further checks.
 Travel between a Schengen member and a non-Schengen country will result in the normal border checks.
 Note that regardless of whether you are travelling within the Schengen area or not, many airlines will still insist on seeing your ID card or passport.
 The non-EU/EFTA visa-free visitors may not stay more than 90 days in a 180 day period in the Schengen Area as a whole and, in general, may not work during their stay.
 The counter begins once you enter any country in the Schengen Area and is not reset by leaving a specific Schengen country for another Schengen country, or vice-versa.
-However, New Zealand citizens may be able to stay for more than 90 days if they only visit particular Schengen countries - see for the New Zealand Government's explanation.
+However, New Zealand citizens may be able to stay for more than 90 days if they only visit particular Schengen countries.
 If you are a non-EU/EFTA national, make sure that your passport is stamped both when you enter and leave the Schengen Area.
 Without an entry stamp, you may be treated as an overstayer when you try to leave the Schengen Area; without an exit stamp, you may be denied entry the next time you seek to enter the Schengen Area as you may be deemed to have overstayed on your previous visit.
 If you are unable to obtain a passport stamp, make sure that you retain documents such as boarding passes, transport tickets and ATM slips which may help to convince border inspection staff that you have stayed in the Schengen Area legally.
 Travel in the Schengen zone is an informative article which provides aditional informastion.